emjose/slingshot/README.md

 ### Day 21: March 1, 2021

 - I love playing <a href="https://www.angrybirds.com/">Angry Birds</a>, and I followed a tutorial on creating a simple slingshot game with <a href="https://brm.io/matter-js/">Matter.js</a>.

 - <a href="https://brm.io/matter-js/">Matter.js</a> is a powerful 2D rigid body physics engine written in JavaScript.

+- This engine allows developers to create complex and dynamic interactions within their games and applications, making it a popular choice for game projects.

 <br>